 During this time your family can be a secure emotional base where your child feels loved and accepted, no matter what’s going on in the rest of his life.
 Your family can build and support your child’s confidence, self-belief, optimism and identity.

-Supportive and close family relationships can reduce risky teenage behaviour, such as alcohol and drug use, and problems such as depression.
+Supportive and close family relationships can reduce risky teenage behaviour, such as alcohol and other drug use, and problems such as depression.
 They can also boost your child’s feelings of being connected to school, and his desire to do well academically.

-Strong family relationships can go a long way towards helping your teenager grow into a well-adjusted, considerate and caring adult.
+Strong family relationships can go a long way towards helping your child grow into a well-adjusted, considerate and caring adult.

-Research suggests that just being around family is associated with fewer behaviour problems in teenagers.
-This could be as simple as being in the kitchen when your child’s in her room, so she knows she could come and talk to you if she wanted to.
+Knowing what your child is doing and being available to her can mean fewer teenage behaviour problems.
+Being available could be as simple as being in the kitchen when your child is in her room, so she knows she can come and talk to you if she wants to.
 Teenagers benefit from knowing that support is available, even though they might not be using it.